Exact Rotating Wave Approximation: Derivation of Effective Hamiltonian

-In this exemplary calculation of the Magnus-Taylor expansion up to first order in $1/\omega$, we considered only the first two terms of the sums in Eqs.~(\ref{Taylorexpansion}) and (\ref{MagnusTaylor}).
-In practice, these sums should always be truncated to an appropriate order in $1/\omega$ which we now determine.
-To do this, note that in the coefficient (\ref{coefficients}) the highest order of the temporal derivative, $k$, and the highest exponent, $n_i$, are, respectively, determined by the maximal order of the Taylor series (\ref{Taylorexpansion}) and the maximal order of the sum in Eq.~(\ref{MagnusTaylor}).
-For the lowest-order Magnus-Taylor expansion, where all terms are independent of the frequency $\omega$, the coefficients are of the form (\ref{coefficients}) with $k=0$.
-In fact, the only possible nonzero coefficients are, up to a dimensionless factor, $\Delta$ and $H_1$.
-The only nonzero exponents in (\ref{coefficients}) are thus $n_0=1$ or $n_1=1$, which implies that in Eqs.~(\ref{Taylorexpansion}) and (\ref{MagnusTaylor}) only the $k=0$ terms need to be kept.
-For the next order, $1/\omega$, the highest required terms in the same two equations are those with $k=1$, because here the possible coefficients are given by $\Delta H_1/\omega$ and $H_1^2/\omega$ and $\dot H_1/\omega$ (again, up to a dimensionless factor).
-In fact, the same dimensional argument can be applied to arbitrary orders $1/\omega^k$, where terms up to order $k$ in both of Eqs.~(\ref{Taylorexpansion}) and (\ref{MagnusTaylor}) need to be kept \cite{truncate}.
+In practice, these series may always be truncated at an appropriate order.
+For a Magnus-Taylor term of order $k$ with coefficient (\ref{coefficients}), the largest possible exponent $\max(n_0, n_1, \ldots)$ is directly related to the highest depth of the commutator of the term $\m_k$ in Eq.~(\ref{MagnusTaylor}) [for $\m_0$ and $\m_1$, for instance, see Eqs.~(\ref{mt0}) and (\ref{mt1})], and its value coincides with the highest required term in the Magnus-Taylor series (\ref{MagnusTaylor}).
+Similarly, the highest temporal derivative coincides with the highest required term in the Taylor series (\ref{Taylorexpansion}).
+For lowest order in the Magnus expansion, $k=0$, the only terms permitted are those with coefficients (\ref{coefficients}) equal to $\Delta$ or $H_1$, i.e., the only nonzero exponents are $n_0=1$ or $n_1=1$.
+This implies that in both Eqs.~(\ref{Taylorexpansion}) and (\ref{MagnusTaylor}) only the $k=0$ terms need to be kept.
+For the next order of $k=1$, or $1/\omega$, the highest required terms in the same two equations are those with $k=1$, since here the possible coefficients (\ref{coefficients}) are given by $\Delta H_1/\omega$, $H_1^2/\omega$ and $\dot H_1/\omega$.
+The same dimensional argument can be applied to arbitrary orders, with the corresponding result that for a Magnus-Taylor expansion of order $k$ both Eqs.~(\ref{Taylorexpansion}) and (\ref{MagnusTaylor}) can be truncated at order $k$.

-In general, the Magnus-Taylor expansion may be used as a systematic approximation of the TEO.
-For us, the purpose of the Magnus-Taylor expansion is twofold.
-First, in the following section we use this expansion to derive the effective Hamiltonian that generates the desired time evolution.
-Second, in Sec.~\ref{nonanalytic} the Magnus-Taylor expansion allows us to derive the kick operators which are needed to complete our effective-Hamiltonian theory for non-analytic envelope functions.
+In this work, the purpose of the Magnus-Taylor expansion is twofold.
+First, in the following Sec.~\ref{procedure} we use this expansion directly to derive our effective Hamiltonian.
+Second, in Sec.~\ref{nonanalytic} we use it to compute various time evolution operators similar to that in Eq.~(\ref{UMT}).
+This allows us to derive kick operators, which extend our effective-Hamiltonian theory for amplitude functions that are not entirely smooth.